Signs of organ transplant rejection

 Other medications taken after a transplant

-Since people with transplants need so many medicines, they need to be careful of drug interactions.
+Since people with transplants need so many medications, they need to be careful of drug interactions.
 Make sure that your doctor knows all of the other medications that you use.
 This includes any over-the-counter or herbal medicines that you may be taking.
 Even some foods like grapefruit juice can interact with some medications.